Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 Will go to great lengths to maintain control, using secrecy, blame, and even threats to keep the child from saying anything.

-The emotional predator may not directly threaten you to keep you from saying anything, but you’ll experience a level of worth-smashing that puts you in a place of guilt, and self-invalidation so that you feel too stupid to say anything to anyone else.
+The emotional predator may not directly threaten you to keep you from saying anything, but you’ll experience a level of worth-smashing that puts you in a place of guilt and self-invalidation so you feel too stupid to tell anyone else.

-They’ll even get you to stop trusting yourself so that you won’t be able to feel sure if what you believe to be true is actually true.
+They’ll even get you to stop trusting yourself so you won’t be sure if what you believe to be true is actually true.
 That’s part of what’s called “crazy-making” or gaslighting.
-It’s an insidious game that is very difficult to counter when you don’t know what’s happening to you.
+It’s an insidious game that’s very difficult to counter when you don’t know what’s happening to you.

-Keep all of these in mind so that you aren’t groomed for abuse, and you aren’t groomed to be controlled.
+Keep all of this in mind so that you aren’t groomed for abuse and that you aren’t groomed to be controlled.

-I don’t mean to equate child predators with emotional abusers (or what I called emotional predators).
+I don’t mean to equate child predators with emotional abusers (or what I call emotional predators).
 I was an emotional predator at one time.

 I don’t like to compare myself to a child predator at all.
 But what I’m comparing is the actual grooming process.
 There are many eerie similarities.